 Skateboarding is a great way to keep your dog active, and it can help improve their overall health too!
 Skateboarding can help your dog build muscle strength, increase their cardiovascular fitness, and even aid their mental health.
 Here’s how:

-1. Muscle Strength: Skateboarding is a great way to help your dog build muscle strength.
-When skateboarding, your pup has to push off the ground with their hind legs and use their core to stay balanced.
+- Muscle Strength: Skateboarding is a great way to help your dog build muscle strength.
+When skateboarding, your pup has to push off the ground with its hind legs and use its core to stay balanced.
 This helps strengthen their legs, core, and even their neck muscles.

 The Pros and Cons of Skateboarding With Your Dog

-3. Fun: This is one of the most enjoyable activities you can do with your pup.
+- Fun: This is one of the most enjoyable activities you can do with your pup.
 You’ll both have a blast!
-Cons

 The Science Behind Skateboarding With Dogs